About Us

 Details of this period

-1888: Dr. Benson begins offering a gold medal to the student who had the best examination in physiology.
+1888: Dr. Benson began offering a gold medal to the student who had the best examination in Physiology.

 -